 The Latino Food Industry Association wants to empower its members

-“The Latino Food Industry Association aims to provide member services including advocacy training, compliance workshops, legislative updates, operational trainings, technology and marketing and branding improvements, among others,” he added.
+“The Latino Food Industry Association aims to provide member services including advocacy training, compliance workshops, legislative updates, operational training, technology and marketing, and branding improvements, among others,” he added.

-LFIA has already gained significant membership through its partnership with the Neighborhood Market Association, which has a network of members ranging from more than a hundred grocery stores and 1,200 convenience stores, as well as an extensive list of suppliers, distributors, manufacturers, growers, corporations and individuals.
+LFIA has already gained significant membership through its partnership with the Neighborhood Market Association, which has a network of members ranging from more than a hundred grocery stores and 1,200 convenience stores, as well as an extensive list of suppliers, distributors, and manufacturers, growers, corporations, and individuals.

 Other key founding members include two of California’s most successful grocery chains, Northgate González and Vallarta Supermarkets.
 Initial corporate sponsors include Coca-Cola and PepsiCo.